 Let’s look at five important payment trends:

 Online shopping is booming.
-Ecommerce sales in the U.S. increased by 39.1% in the first quarter of 2021 over the same quarter in 2020, reaching a whopping $215 billion.
+Analysts predict that eCommerce sales will hit a total of $8.1 trillion by the end of 2024.
 That’s a lot of Amazon deliveries.
 But it’s not just retail, it’s travel too, and this is a global trend.
-In 2020, 65% of worldwide sales in tourism and travel were made online, according to Statista.
+In 2022, 68% of worldwide sales in tourism and travel were made online, according to Statista.
 That number is expected to reach 72% by 2025.

 How exactly does hotel credit card processing work?